KevinMarquette/kevinmarquette.github.io/_draft/modules.md

     $manifest = @{
         Path              = '.\GetInfo\GetInfo.psd1'
         RootModule        = 'GetInfo.psd1'
         Author            = 'Kevin Marquette'
-        FunctionsToExport = 'GetInfo'
     }
     New-ModuleManifest @manifest

 Because our manifest is loaded instead of the `*.psm1`, we need to use the `RootModule` parameter to indicate what Powershell module file should be ran.
-The functions to export indicates the functions in your module that should be available to anyone that imports the module.
-I'll talk about why this is important later.
+This is the structure that we have now.

+    Modules
+    │
+    └───GetInfo
+            GetInfo.psd1
+            GetInfo.psm1

 Here is a clip of the manifest that we just generated.